cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/06-hands-on-activity.md

 {: .challenge}

 > ## Let's review!
-> Select the CMS *collision* data for 2012.
-Select only the AOD data.
-Do you remember what the AOD data are?
+> Select the CMS *collision* data for 2015.
+Select only the MINIAOD data.
+Do you remember what the MINIAOD data are?
 >
 > Try to identify five (5) different triggers.
 What do you think they are triggering on?
 How do you find out
 > what these triggers are actually doing?
 {: .challenge}

 > ## Let's review!
-> Select the CMS *simulated* data for 2012.
-Select the **Heavy Gauge Bosons** (under *Filter by category*) and find a *Zprime* sample.
+> Select the CMS *simulated* data for 2015.
+Select the **Heavy Gauge Bosons** (under *Filter by category*) and find a *Wprime* sample.
 Click on it.
 These are [hypothetical gauge bosons](https://en.wikipedia.org/wiki/W%E2%80%B2_and_Z%E2%80%B2_bosons).
 >
 > How can you learn *about CMS simulated dataset names*?
-What do you think the Z' is decaying to?
+What do you think the W' is decaying to?
-What is the assumed mass of the Z' in this particular sample?
+What is the assumed mass of the W' in this particular sample?
 >
 > How many events are in this sample?
 How much hard drive space does this sample occupy?
 {: .challenge}